Todd Rundgren, Founder and President

 Ed Vigdor, Chairman of the Board

 Ed Vigdor is a producer, editor, and videographer.
 His Spirit of Harmony Foundation duties include officiating at Board meetings and coordinating the scope and progress of the Foundation’s projects (specifically which projects in which cities are most appropriate for support and the extent and level of local fan/volunteer involvement on behalf of the Foundation) and planning and executing video and audio documentation of the work of the Foundation, strategically working with Todd and his management team as appropriate.
+Served on the Board of Directors of The Colorado Honor Band Association for two years.
 Background: Ed has been a professional Post-Production Director, videographer and producer since 1984, having worked for an impressive lineup of firms including Metro Goldwyn Mayer, The Cimarron Group, The Ant Farm, Intralink Film Graphic Design, and others.
 A close Rundgren associate for over 30 years, Ed produced “Toddstock: All Excess” and the “A Wizard A True Star Live” concert videos, as well as numerous other Todd-related projects.
 Ed holds a BFA in Film and Television from New York University.

 Jean Lachowicz, Executive Director

 Jean Lachowicz is a non-profit management and communications specialist.
 Her Spirit of Harmony Foundation duties include compliance, Secretary of the Board, bookkeeping, research and liaising with Foundation beneficiaries and volunteers, strategic planning, creating and managing websites, social media, public relations, fundraising, and program planning.
+Jean serves as a member of the Creative Schools Fund (CSF) Grant Review Committee and the Advocacy In Action Advisory Committee of Music For All.
 Background: Jean spent 11 years as Executive Director of Camp Fire USA Metro Chicago Council, 5 years as Executive Director of Genesis House (social service agency), 2 years as Deputy Executive Director and Foundation Director of Zonta International, and 3 years as Zonta’s Publications Coordinator, 2 years as Director of Communications and Deputy Foundation Director of Serra International, and 3 years as Publications/Public Relations Director of Mundelein College.
 Jean has a BA in Communications as well as an MA in Political Science with honors from DePaul University in Chicago.
 Jean has extensive volunteer experience in nonprofits as member, director, and officer of numerous and diverse Boards of Directors.
-Since 2007, she is president/owner of Urbs In Horto Communications, Inc. Jean Lachowicz also serves as the Foundation Board Secretary.
+Since 2007, she is president/owner of Urbs In Horto Communications.

 Jim Lachowicz, Treasurer